Projects per year

 Biography

-Tian is a Senior Teaching Fellow with the Department of Electrical and Computer Systems Engineering in the Faculty of Engineering at Monash University in Melbourne, Australia.
-His research interests are in first year education, and in health informatics (digital health).
+Dr. Tian is an Education-Focused Lecturer with the Department of Electrical and Computer Systems Engineering in the Faculty of Engineering at Monash University in Melbourne, Australia.

-Tian's previous research impacts the fields of health informatics, contextual modelling and pain management.
-His previous work was the design and development of a clinical desicion support system for community health workers in collaboration with clinicians from The Alfred, where it bridged the gap between healthcare providers and rural populations, emphasizing preventive care and timely interventions.
-Previous works include his doctoral thesis which introduced a high frequency contextual data collection approach and model which helped identify multidisciplinary factors influencing low back pain.
+His previous research impacts the fields of health informatics, contextual modelling and pain management.
+Some previous work include the design and development of a clinical desicion support system for community health workers in collaboration with clinicians from The Alfred, where it bridged the gap between healthcare providers and rural populations, emphasizing preventive care and timely interventions.
+Other works include his doctoral thesis which introduced a high frequency contextual data collection approach and model which helped identify multidisciplinary factors influencing low back pain.

 His interdisciplinary approach combines data science, patient-reported outcomes and clinical expertise, and extends beyond academia, as evidenced by collaborations with industry partners and usability studies of self-management apps.